The Miami Ghetto:

 As the farming industry for African-Americans slowed down in South Dade County, many of the neighborhoods began to decline due a lack of opportunities and resources.

-As years went on the communities of “Down South” built their own reputations separate from other parts of the Miami-Dade with the likes of apartment complexes like Chocolate City, Rainbow City, and numerous others expanding from Florida City to Richmond Heights.
+As years went on the communities of “Down South” built their own reputations separate from other parts of the Miami-Dade with the likes of Chocolate City, Rainbow City, and numerous other Miami hoods expanding from Florida City to Richmond Heights.

 Miami Hoods Map